RocketDerp/April14_2025/June10_2025/Religion_clergy_was_Science_Fiction_entertainment-based_poetry_fiction.md

-# Relgiion Clergy was using Science Fiction
+# Religion Clergy was using Science Fiction

 Entertainment based poetry was core to religion and clergy presentaiton.